laravel/laravel/laravel/documentation/artisan/tasks.md

 <a name="the-basics"></a>
 ## The Basics

 Laravel's command-line tool is called Artisan.
-Artisan can be used to run "tasks" such as migrations, cronjobs, unit-tests, or anything that want.
+Artisan can be used to run "tasks" such as migrations, cronjobs, unit-tests, or anything that you want.

 <a name="creating-tasks"></a>
 ## Creating & Running Tasks